rbgodwin/info-00x/README.md

 ### What does it do?

-- Explains the use of DNS-SD in NMOS environments.
+- Explains the use of NMOS Control Frameworkin NMOS environments.
-- Provides a practical "how-to" example of how to set up a BIND9 DNS server for NMOS use.
+- Provides practical "how-to" example of how to set up an NMOS Controllable node
-- Gives example configurations for other DNS servers.
+- Provides a "how-to" use an NMOS Controler to interact with an NMOS Controllable node.

 ### Why does it matter?

-- DNS Service Discovery (DNS-SD) provides a simple and flexible method to discover NMOS Registration and Discovery Server (RDS) Services.
-- The NMOS RDS provides information about NMOS nodes, devices, and APIs.
-There must be a common way to locate the RDS in order for an NMOS component to register itself for discovery by other NMOS components.
+- Many NMOS Users would like to control NMOS nodes using open specifications and within an overall NMOS environment.
+- NMOS vendors would like to have the ability to extend control features in a way that highlights capabilities of their device while offereing a path towward interopberability and adoption of their specifications by the wider AMWA community.

 ### How does it work?

-The example add records to a BIND9 DNS server such that the server responds to standardized queries with information that indicates:

-- The fact that the DNS server provides Service Discovery
-- Where the NMOS RDS may be found on the network
+The NMOS Control Framework provides a new control endpoint discoverable by IS-04 along with specifications on a protoctol and model of controls using best practice current web based technologies such as webIDL, JSON, and websockets.

 <!-- INTRO-END -->